yandrakarine/petCare-site/README.md

 ## :hammer: Em construção :wrench:
 # petCare-site
 A website template for a veterinary service.
-Responsive website made with HTML, CSS and JavaScript. project developed in Rocketseat nlw 2022.
+Responsive website made with HTML, CSS and JavaScript. project developed in Rocketseat nlw 2022. #MobileFirst

 ## Mobile version